How to manipulate DOM using a service worker

 Service workers are JavaScript workers that run in the background of a web page, act as a proxy between the web browser and the server, and can be used to manipulate the DOM (Document Object Model).
 They can be used to do things like cache resources, receive push notifications, and handle offline scenarios.

-This article will teach us how to manipulate DOM using a Service Worker and give tips and best practices for using a service worker to manipulate the DOM.
+This article will teach us how to manipulate the DOM using a Service Worker in JavaScript and give tips and best practices for using a service worker to manipulate the DOM.

 Prerequisites

-This article assumes you have prior experience working with Service Workers, and DOM, as we won’t give a detailed explaination of how to work with it in this article.
+We assume you have prior experience working with Service workers and DOM, as we won’t give details of how to work with them in this blog post.

 Tips and best practices for using service workers to manipulate the DOM